rharbird/engduinochallenges/fade_out.md

 * The ** ENGDUINO LIBRARIES: THE LEDS ** sheet.

 ## Method
-Set all the LEDs to any colour then delay for one second.
-Repeat but reduce the b.
 1. Read the ** ENGDUINO LIBRARIES: THE LEDS ** sheet.
 3. Open a new sketch.
 4. Save the sketch with a new name: ```fade```.